build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 sys    0m26.632s
 ```

 Navigate to the `target/release` directory and the `rust-link-shortener` binary will be there ready for launch.
-To launch it run `./rust-link-shortener`.
+To launch it run command `./rust-link-shortener`.
 The application is configured to run on port 8000 and listen on all interface for the purposes of this demo.

 ## Testing the Application

-To test the application we will use cURL to make a few example requests to verify our application is working properly.
-All of the commands below can be run against both EC2 instances.
+To test the application we will use cURL to make a few example requests and verify our application is working properly.
+All of the commands below can be run against both the EC2 instances.

 ### Shortening a URL

 The following command will shorten a URL.
 My instance has an IP address of 10.3.76.37, so I’m using that in my command.
-Make sure to replace the IP address with the address of your EC2 Instance.
+Make sure to replace the IP address with the address of your EC2 Instance:

 ```shell
 curl -X POST -d "https://aws.amazon.com/ec2/graviton/" http://10.3.76.37:8000/shorten_url -H 'Content-Type: application/json'